-Chapter 28 of the Sonoma County Code, Emergency and Pre-Hospital Medical Services System, provides for the public health, safety, and welfare in the use of ambulance and other pre-hospital emergency care resources by providing for the establishment of effective standards for the operation, equipment, and personnel of ground and air ambulance services.
+Chapter 28 of the Sonoma County Code provides for the public health, safety, and welfare in the use of ambulance and other pre-hospital emergency care resources by providing for the establishment of effective standards for the operation, equipment, and personnel of ground and air ambulance services.
 Chapter 28 language, which has not been updated since 1999, must be revised to align with current statewide emergency medical services system laws and regulations and to address local emergency medical services system characteristics.
 The proposed ordinance was developed by Coastal Valleys Emergency Medical Services Agency staff, within the Department of Health Services, in collaboration with a representative group of emergency medical services system partners including public and private ambulance service providers, the Sonoma County Fire Chief's Association, and health system stakeholders.
-It is anticipated that the Board will consider adoption of the ordinance as early as November 12, 2019.